 Property owners are encouraged to contact their local community official to get floodplain maps information.

 Once the 100-year flood elevation is determined, the boundaries of the floodplain are delineated using a topographic map.
+The burden of proof to challenge such "in or out" decisions and mandatory insurance purchase requirements rests with the owner.
 The property owner may file a Letter of Map Amendment (LOMA) with FEMA to appeal a boundary determination.
-Local communities will be able to help property owners through this process.
+Your local community should be able to help guide you through this process.
+Additional guidance for obtaining a LOMA is available.

 Construction and fill is generally permitted in portions of the floodplain, provided they adhere to their community’s floodplain management ordinance.
 Such projects as building a house, placement of fill, or installing a culvert or bridge would all require a floodplain permit.